Tooensure-OpenSource/firestore-typescript-implementation/README.md

 ## Including Styles

 There are many ways to ship styles, including with CSS-in-JS.
-TSDX has no opinion on this, configure how you like.
+Repo has no opinion on this, configure how you like.

 For vanilla CSS, you can include it at the root directory and add it to the `files` section in your `package.json`, so that it can be imported separately by your users and run through their bundler's loader.